a5ob7r/lightline-lsp/README.md

 ```

 ## Customize
+### Disable a diagnostic level
-You can disable the specific level of diagnostics by:
+You can disable the specific level of diagnostics by them:
 - `g:lightline#lsp#error_enabled`
 - `g:lightline#lsp#warning_enabled`
 - `g:lightline#lsp#information_enabled`
 - `g:lightline#lsp#hint_enabled`

-like:
+Like this:
 ```vim
 let g:lightline#lsp#information_enabled = 0
 let g:lightline#lsp#hint_enabled = 0
 ```

+### Change the symbols
-And you can customize the symbol of each indicators:
+You can customize the symbol of each indicators too.
 - `g:lightline#lsp#ok_symbol`
 The string to display when there are no diagnostics.
 The default value is `OK`.